lazarusA/CoherentNoise.jl/docs/src/tutorial.md

 `Ridged` is a fractal (actually a [multifractal](https://en.wikipedia.org/wiki/Multifractal_system)) sampler type that produces ridges.
 It could be used as the basis for a mountainous terrain texture, among many other uses.
-It supports all of the same parameters as all other fractals, with the addition of an `attenuation` parameter Here are some examples:
+It supports all of the same parameters as all other fractals, with the addition of an `attenuation` parameter.
+Here are some examples:

 ```@example tutorial
 @chain opensimplex2_3d(seed=1) begin